Dismissed juror at Trump Org trial always thought the Weisselberg family’s wealth was ‘weird’

 His son, Barry, managed the Trump Organization’s Wollman ice rink for 18 years.
 New York City ended its contract with the cash-only ice rink in Central Park and vintage carousel after the Jan.
 6 insurrection on the U.S. Capitol.

-Barry Weisselberg’s ex-wife Jennifer Weisselberg previously told The News that she and Barry rarely reached into their own pockets, with her father-in-law paying for almost everything.
+Barry Weisselberg’s ex-wife Jennifer Weisselberg previously told The New York Daily News that she and Barry rarely reached into their own pockets, with her father-in-law paying for almost everything.
 She said Trump told her the corporate apartment they lived in was a wedding gift.

 Weisselberg’s plea deal requires him to testify at the trial about conspiring with Trump Org execs in the long-running tax evasion scheme.
 If his testimony satisfies prosecutors, they’ll agree to a jail term of five months on Rikers Island.